 Resident Schedule and Responsibilities

-During the first year of training, residents spend four one-month rotations at the VA.
-As second-year residents, they spend two two-month rotations.
+During the PGY-2 and PGY-3 years of training, residents spend 4 months of the year at the VA hospital and clinic in Salisbury, NC (about a 45-minute drive).
 Senior residents rotate through a continuous cycle, allowing each senior resident a full operating day each week at the VA.
+Each senior resident will operate in Kernersville (15-minute drive) twice a month, and Charlotte (1.5 hour drive) twice a month.

 Residents’ clinics are busy, with many comprehensive and cataract patients as well as glaucoma and retina subspecialty consultations.